monidp9/DL-InferenceEngine/README.md

 1. Lazy unfolding
 2. Blocking technique

-The first one it's required for speeding up the computation.
+The first one is required for speeding up the computation.
 The latter it's necessary to preserve the decidability of the inference engine, otherwise lost beacause of the not empty TBox T. The input is:

 | Concept | TBox |
 | :---: | :---: |